 Along the Mahoning River stand dozens of unusable, contaminated commercial sites.
 Enterprises are hindered from redeveloping due to the high cost of clean-up.

-The Northeast Ohio Development and Finance Authority is eligible for receiving federal grants that can help eliminate astronomical costs while making these sites more valuable to business investments.
+The Western Reserve Port Authority is eligible for receiving federal grants that can help eliminate astronomical costs while making these sites more valuable to business investments.
 The Environmental Protection Agency offers a Brownfield Grant that funds the assessment and clean-up of hazardous materials found at brownfield sites.

 When brownfield sites are utilized, the surrounding community prospers from increases in property values, a safer environment and more development opportunities.

 - Phase 1 and 2 assessments were conducted prior to property acquisition